 This is Nick’s second Father’s Day.
 He’ll be spending it dressed as a cow, complete with the face paint - yes, really - for a 2 year old’s birthday party.
 His ideal day would be a lie in and a chill on his hammock, where his son Patrick, aged 1, would play happily in a magically built soft play in the garden…

-‘These This Mama Does Daddy Moments Cards make a great, inexpensive, gift idea.
-Perfect for dads and a fun way to produce some memorable, non-generic, photo memories.
+‘Milestone Cards make a great, inexpensive, gift idea for dads - who are then able to create precious photo memories together.
 They make great photos to send to family too.

 ‘We had a giggle using the cards together, obviously if you’ve ever tried to do a photo shoot with a one year old you'll know they don’t play ball!
 The trick was to snap the pic before he eats the cards!’